"Shaming makes the child wrong for feeling, wanting or needing something." - Robin Grille

 4. Guide with empathic limits.

-Every time you set an empathic limit, your child practices using his internal clutch to manage his impulses.
+Every time you set an empathic limit, your child practices using his internal clutch to manage his impulses, which means he's developing the neural wiring to manage himself.
 And the more empathic you are as you set the limit, the more your child will accept the limit, and WANT to shift gears to channel his impulses into more acceptable behavior.
-Conversely, if she feels judged or criticized, she'll resist your limits and feel ashamed of her own impulses.
+Conversely, if he feels judged or criticized, he'll resist your limits and feel ashamed of his own impulses.

 5. Resist the urge to punish.